What you need

 - Click the Windows Start button, then click Pictures.

-- Select iCloud Photos under the Favorites menu in the panel on the left.
+- Select iCloud Photos under the Favourites menu in the panel on the left.

 - Click Upload photos.